Iain3024/Iain3024.github.io/_posts/2017-2-1-Practice-of-delegate-and-observer-pattern.md

             WriteLogDelFunc = new WriteLogDel(WriteLogToFile);
             WriteLogDelFunc += WriteLogToSQLServer;

-            //write the exception msgs which are from the queue to the log file ThreadPool.QueueUserWorkItem(o =>
+            //write the exception msgs from the queue to the log file ThreadPool.QueueUserWorkItem(o =>
             {
                 lock (ExceptionStringQueue)